kwannoel/mind/e9edd0b5.md

 - You learn certain things at school, much harder outside to learn these

-  For example: learning about hardware, how computers work
+  For example: learning about hardware, how computers work, networking, other core CS concepts.